-Proposed by the President of the Republic in 2013, regulation of use of the veto would mean that the five permanent members of the Security Council (China, the United States, France, the United Kingdom and Russia) would voluntarily and collectively undertake not to use the veto where a mass atrocity has been ascertained.
+Proposed by the President of the Republic in 2013, regulation of use of the veto would mean that the five permanent members of the Security Council would voluntarily and collectively commit to refraining from using the veto where a mass atrocity has been ascertained.

 Provision for a veto was made when the United Nations was created, in Article 27 of the United Nations Charter.
 Security Council decisions are adopted if nine members vote in favour, provided that none of the permanent members (China, the United States, France, the United Kingdom and Russia) votes against.

 In order not to merely accept paralysis in the Security Council when mass atrocities are committed.

 Because France is convinced that the veto should not and cannot be a privilege.
 It carries with it duties and a special responsibility granted by the Charter of the United Nations.
 The right to veto was granted to the five permanent members to foster cooperation among them to enable the United Nations to prevent and resolve international conflicts, ensure effective compliance with international law and protect civilian populations.